People v. Golb: Background

 Later in 2008, the Jewish Museum in New York City held a Dead Sea Scrolls exhibit and invited Lawrence Schiffman.
 Golb wrote an article, using the pseudonym "Peter Kaufman", which accused Schiffman of plagiarizing (a "little-known case of apparent academic quackery") some of Norman Golb's ideas.
-Golb then created the account larry.schiffman@gmail.com and used it to send emails to four of Schiffman's students with this message and a citation to the "Kaufman" article:
+Golb then created the email with ID "larry.schiffman" and used it to send emails to four of Schiffman's students with this message and a citation to the "Kaufman" article:

-Apparently, someone is intent on exposing a minor failing of mine that dates back almost fifteen years ago.
-You are not to mention the name of the scholar in question to any of our students, and every effort must be made to prevent this article from coming to their attention.
-This is my career at stake.
-I hope you will all understand.

 Golb then sent a similar email message to every member of Schiffman's department at NYU.
 Next Golb sent emails to the university's Provost and the Dean of Graduate Studies, posing as Schiffman and asking them what he could do to counter the charges of plagiarism that the Kaufman article had raised against him.
 Golb then sent an email signed "Lawrence Schiffman" to NYU's student newspaper, imploring its staff "not to publish a word" about any plagiarism accusations against him.

 Schiffman later testified that he felt "very attacked" by Golb's false emails, "and basically for like a month I couldn't do [any]thing but respond to people's inquiries."

 In the fall of 2008, the Royal Ontario Museum in Toronto held a Scrolls exhibit.
-Golb sent an email from seidel.jonathan@gmail.com, signed "Jonathan Seidel", to the museum's board of trustees, stating:
+Golb sent a letter from email ID "seidel.jonathan" signing "Jonathan Seidel" to the museum's board of trustees, stating: